vectronic/freecad-legify-macros/README.md

 1. Run the `legify-brick.FCMacro`
 1. Modify parameters as desired in the popup dialog
 1. Click OK
-1. Wait for for a lot of sketches, constraints, pads, pockets and fillets to be rendered...
+1. Wait for a lot of sketches, constraints, pads, pockets and fillets to be rendered...
 1. Admire the resulting beauty!

 ## TODO